CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Experiments Setting

-\textbf{Datasets:} For the zero-shot prediction and retrieval tasks, we use the CIFAR-100 dataset~\cite{krizhevsky2009learning}.
+For the zero-shot prediction and retrieval tasks, we use the CIFAR-100 dataset~\cite{krizhevsky2009learning}.
 CIFAR-100 is an image classification dataset containing 100 categories.
 It consists of a total of 60,000 images, with 50,000 used for training and 10,000 for testing.

+Similarly, we also extend our experiments to the Conceptual 12M dataset~\cite{changpinyo2021conceptual}, a large-scale, open-domain dataset comprising approximately 12 million image-text pairs sourced from the web.
+Conceptual 12M provides diverse and natural text descriptions, making it particularly suitable for training multimodal models across various tasks, which allows us to explore whether the CLIPErase can generalize to larger class sets or more diverse real-world data.

 For the Image Retrieval (IR) and Text Retrieval (TR) tasks, we use the Flickr30K dataset~\cite{bojchevski2017deep}.
 The dataset contains 31,783 images, each paired with five natural language captions.
 These images primarily depict daily life scenes.
+Additionally, for the Image Diffusion task, we generate images using the captions provided in Flickr30K.